MarsBased/handbook/sections/firstday.md

 ## Your project

-You will then meet with Jordi who will give you the overall picture of how we run our projects.
-Xavi/Jordi will then give you all the details you need to know in order to start working with the client/project assigned.
+You will then meet with Jordi and Xavi, who will explain you how we run our projects and all the details you need to know in order to start working with the client/project assigned.

 ## Meet the team